das67333/encryption/README.md

 Graphical mode:
   Run src/graphUI.pyw
+  Tab 'Encrypting':
     Data and key can be entered or given as a file
     Checkbutton 'hex' converts string<->hex if possible